Do you have Parkinson's Disease?

 Parkinson's Disease is a slowly progressive disorder of the brain which can cause tremor, rigidity, difficulty walking, imbalance and "slowing down".
 Many other things can cause similar symptoms, so it is important to first speak with your Primary Care Physician about your concerns.

 Who we are and what we do:

-Dr. Georgia Lea is a specialty-trained neurologist in the field of Movement Disorders.
-The majority of the patients she sees have Parkinson's Disease.
-She works in close collaboration with Dr. Roger Smith of Neurosurgery in the identification, surgery and management of patients undergoing Deep Brain Stimulation therapy.
+Dr. Georgia Lea and Dr. David Houghton are specialty-trained neurologists in the field of Movement Disorders, seeing patients with Parkinson's Disease.
+They work in close collaboration with Dr. Roger Smith of Neurosurgery in the identification, surgery and management of patients undergoing Deep Brain Stimulation therapy.